Chart Color Schemes

 Emu Plains - Leonay has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that could affect the area.
-Notable ones are Emu Plains Industrial Precinct - Akura Development, Uniting Edinglassie Village Redevelopment, Emu Plains Rail Station Upgrades, and Emu Plains Bus Stop Improvements.
-Relevant projects are listed below.
+AreaSearch has identified 23 projects likely to affect the region.
+Notable initiatives include the Emu Plains Industrial Precinct - Akura Development, Uniting Edinglassie Village Redevelopment, Emu Plains Rail Station Upgrades, and Emu Plains Bus Stop Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.